cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

    information about each algorithm.
 9. Simulations
     1. Currently there are just a few stock simulation types available, but Tetrad has a robust simulation facility.
-We are not intending to make this simulation facility a centerpiece of this app, but there's not reason not to allow the user to use it (or at least some of it) if they want to, so maybe adding some parameter editing here might be nice.
+We are not intending to make. this simulation facility a centerpiece of this app, but there's not reason not to allow the user to use it (or at least some of it) if they want to, so maybe adding some parameter editing here might be nice.
 10. Add oracle independence searches for graphs.
+1 Persist valence tabs.
+1. Persist game tabs.
+1. The user may need to increase RAM, as large datasets stored and loaded in memory can take up a lot of space.
+So they need to be told how to do this and maybe given a nice interface for doing it.